twentyOne2x/attnmarkets-docs/pages/introduction/who-attn-is-for.md

 ---

-You can stay entirely in your persona lane and never touch the mechanics,
+You can stay in your persona lane and never touch the mechanics,
 or you can go deeper when you are ready:

 - [How attn works (non-technical)](../mechanics/how-it-works-nontechnical.md)